Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/implementation/week7-8-discovery.md

 ### Expansion (10 min)
 13. Are there other departments that could benefit from CheckMet?
 14. What would make you expand your usage?
-15. Are there other SkyMirror products you'd be interested in?
+15. Are there other Skymirror products you'd be interested in?
 (Traquiva, Software)

 ### Wrap-up (5 min)
 16. Is there anything else you'd like to share?